-Some people may argue that it’s not good for our lives as it makes decisions for us and what is right for them may not be right for us.
+Some people may argue that it’s not suitable for our lives as it makes decisions for us, and what is right for them may not be right for us.

-A lot of debate is going on this topic.
+A lot of debate is going on on this topic.

 Lesson #5: Don’t depend too much on a particular technology.